 Amazon Prime Day PC gaming deals: the best UK and US hardware deals

-Amazon Prime Day is happening, folks, and you’ll find all the best PC gaming deals from the UK and the US right here in one handy list.
-I’ll be updating this article regularly throughout the day and into tomorrow, so make sure to keep an eye on it for all the best Prime Day PC gaming deals.
+It’s the second and final day of Amazon Prime Day today, meaning you’ve only got until midnight tonight to get those last few PC gaming deals in.
+To help you sift through the noise and the tat, we’ve rounded up all the best PC gaming deals from the UK and the US right here in one handy list.
+I’ll be updating this article regularly throughout the day as new deals come and go, so make sure to keep an eye on it for all the best Prime Day PC gaming deals.
+And because it’s not just Amazon holding lots of deals today, you’ll also find your fair share of non-Prime Day deals in here, too, to help give you even more buying options.

-As a reminder, Amazon Prime Day runs from 00.01am on Tuesday October 13th until 11.59pm Wednesday October 14th, so you’ve only got until the end of tomorrow to get those deals in.
-You’ll need to be an Amazon Prime member in order to take advantage of said deals, but you can sign-up at Amazon UK and Amazon US to start a free 30-day trial – just remember to cancel your subscription before the end of it so you won’t be charged.
+As a reminder, Amazon Prime Day started at 00.01am on Tuesday October 13th and will end at 11.59pm Wednesday October 14th.
+You’ll also need to be an Amazon Prime member in order to take advantage of said deals, but you can sign-up at Amazon UK and Amazon US to start a free 30-day trial – just remember to cancel your subscription before the end of it so you won’t be charged.

 Prime Day is a little later than usual this year, as it normally takes place in the middle of July.
 However, world events have pushed Prime Day back by three months this year, meaning there’s now even less time between it and the traditional Black Friday deals.
 This year, Black Friday 2020 is November 27th, but the online Black Friday sales tend to begin much earlier than that, so we could see a lot of these deals resurface next month.